stitchfix/mab/README.md

 Computing these probabilities requires one-dimensional integration, which is provided by the `numint` subpackage.

+The limits of integration are determined by the `Support` of the arms' distribution, so `Point` distributions will always get zero probability using Thompson sampling.

 ##### Epsilon-greedy

 This is the basic epsilon-greedy selection strategy.
 The probability of selecting an arm under epsilon greedy is readily computed from a closed-form solution without the need for numerical integration.
+It is based on the `Mean` of the reward estimate.

 ##### Proportional

 The proportional sampler computes arm selection probabilities proportional to some input weights.
 This is not a real bandit strategy, but exists to allow users to effectively shift the interface between reward sources and bandit strategies.
-You can have you `RewardSource` return the desired selection probabilities as `Point` distributions and then use the `Proportional` strategy to make sure that the sampler uses the provided probabilities directly without an intermediate probability-computation step.
+You can create a `RewardSource` that returns the desired selection weights as `Point` distributions and then use the `Proportional` strategy to make sure that the sampler uses the normalized weights as the probability distribution for arm selection.

 #### Sampler

 A Mab `Sampler` selects an arm given the set of selection probabilities and a string.
-The default sampler implementation uses the SHA1 hash of the input string to determine the arm.
+The default sampler implementation uses the SHA1 hash of the input string (mod 1000) to determine the arm.

 ### Numerical Integration with numint